 How much you spend on your bridesmaids' gifts is determined on an individual basis, but no matter your price point, your goal should be something that’s as thoughtful, functional, and personalized as much as possible.

 Floral samples vary depending on your florist and your own wedding décor choices, but most of the time they’ll include a mock reception table setup, centerpiece, and bouquet.
 Now is also the time to talk tweaks and finalize your delivery and care strategy.
 Your florist can recommend blooms that are in season, which save you money, and can design something truly unique, just for you.

-Give the Song Selections to Your Band, DJ, and Ceremony Musicians
+Give the Song Selections to Your Band or DJ

 Buy All Small Items

-Just off the top of our heads, those include table numbers, toasting flutes, cake topper, cake knife, guest book, card box, ring-bearer accessories, flower-girl accessories, a cute hanger for your dress, and a garter.
+All the little stuff you may have forgotten including table numbers, toasting flutes, cake topper, cake knife, guest book, card box, ring-bearer accessories, flower-girl accessories, a cute hanger for your dress, and a garter.
 Also consider purchasing pashminas, flip-flops, and/or sunglasses for guests to change into at the reception, as well as baskets to hold them.
 Then, don’t forget your signs (“Welcome,” “Guest Book,” “Dancing Shoes,” “Thank You”, etc.).

 1 Month Out